Interaction

 Retrieving a record by its identifier, is simplified.
 As there's an oddly large amount of weird in this line, we'll break it down a bit.

-A call to find_one accepts a few different argument specifications to more flexibly serve the needs of queries simple to complex.
+accepts a few different argument specifications to more flexibly serve the needs of queries simple to complex.
 The most basic form, taking one positional parameter, is that of querying by ID.
 Because our ID field is an ObjectId, it's aware that documents might have one and will pull it from a document if one is supplied.

 All of the following are equivalent to the first.